Icosium

-Icosium (Punic: ʾy ksm, "Island of the Owls"; Ἰκόσιον, Ikósion) was a Phoenician and Punic settlement in modern-day Algeria.
+Icosium (Punic: ʾy ksm, "Island of the Owls"; Ἰκόσιον, Ikósion) was a Punic settlement, founded by Heracles and his companions in present-day Algeria.
 It was part of Numidia and later became an important Roman colony and an early medieval bishopric (now a Latin titular see) in the casbah area of modern Algiers.

 History

-A 'Roman veterans' colony was founded at Icosium during the reign of Juba II (Plin.
+A roman veterans' colony was founded at I. during the reign of Juba II (Plin.
 HN 3,19; 5,20).
-Under Vespasian, the city became a "Colonia Latina" (CIL VIII Suppl.
-3, 20853).Brills N.P.
+Under Vespasian, the city became a Colonia Latin (CIL VIII Suppl.
+3, 20853).
+Werner Huß — Brills N.P.

-The history of Icosium goes back to around 400 BC when a small Berber village was created by some local fishermen.
-Only when 3000 Roman veterans settled there as colonists during the times of Augustus, Icosium grew in importance.

 Legends

-Icosium's Greek name Ikósion was later explained as deriving from the Greek word for "twenty" (εἴκοσι, eíkosi), supposedly because it had been founded by twenty companions of Heracles when he visited the Atlas Mountains during his labors.
+Icosium's Greek name Ikósion was later explained as deriving from the Greek word for "twenty" (εἴκοσι, 'eíkosi), supposedly because it had been founded by twenty companions of Heracles when he visited the Atlas Mountains during his labors.

 However, the berber settlement was also occupied by some Punic settlers from at least as early as the 3rd century BC.
 They called it y-ksm or ʾy-ksm, which is believed to have meant "seagull's island", and which was eventually transcribed as Icosium in Latin.
 The original Punic name is reflected in the modern Arabic name for Algiers (الجزائر, pronounced Al Jaza'ir), which means "the islands".